kylinblue/TruckShare-CSC340/README.md

 > Providers can also list their available trucks and tools on our platform, provide a description of the items for rent,
 > pricing, liability and insurance requirement. \
 > \
 > SysAdmins provide moderation to the platform, remove inappropriate listings, and provide conflict resolutions.
+>

+## Prerequisites
+> mySQL with empty database named truckshare \
+> Run once, then add/modify userID 0 in database to make Guest account functional \
+> Then other accounts can be created to start using this website/webapp